The Shire: History

-The protagonists of The Hobbit and Lord of the Rings, Bilbo and Frodo Baggins, lived at Bag End, (Note: "Bag End" was the real name of the Worcestershire home of Tolkien's aunt Jane Neave in Dormston.) a luxurious smial or hobbit-burrow, dug into The Hill on the north side of the town of Hobbiton in the Westfarthing.
+The protagonists of The Hobbit and The Lord of the Rings, Bilbo and Frodo Baggins, lived at Bag End, (Note: "Bag End" was the real name of the Worcestershire home of Tolkien's aunt Jane Neave in Dormston.) a luxurious smial or hobbit-burrow, dug into The Hill on the north side of the town of Hobbiton in the Westfarthing.
 It was the most comfortable hobbit-dwelling in the town; there were smaller burrows further down The Hill.
 (Note: Tolkien's visualization of Bag End can be found in his illustrations for The Hobbit.
 His watercolour The Hill: Hobbiton-across-the Water shows the exterior and the surrounding countryside, whilst The Hall at Bag-End [sic] depicts the interior.)
 In Bilbo Baggins left the Shire on the quest recounted in The Hobbit.
 He returned the following year, secretly bearing a magic ring.
 This turned out to be the One Ring.
 The Shire was invaded by four Ringwraiths in search of the Ring.
 While Frodo, Sam, Merry, and Pippin were away on the quest to destroy the Ring, the Shire was taken over by Saruman through his underling Lotho Sackville-Baggins.
 They ran the Shire in a parody of a modern state, complete with armed ruffians, destruction of trees and handsome old buildings, and ugly industrialisation.

 The Shire was liberated with the help of Frodo and his companions on their return at the Battle of Bywater (the final battle of the War of the Ring).
 The trees of the Shire were restored with soil from Galadriel's garden in Lothlórien (a gift to Sam).
 The year was considered by the inhabitants of the Shire to be the most productive and prosperous year in their history.